Skip to main content

 Adelaide University's Master of Financial Planning will give you the educational requirements needed to progress into a career as a financial planner.
 By completing this program, you’ll widen your career prospects and join an in-demand industry.

 Learn the basics of business, covering quantitative methods, economic principles, accounting concepts and methods and principles of finance.
 Then, you’ll get into more advanced topics such as commercial and business law, advanced investment management, risk management and insurance, estate planning, taxation law and applied financial planning.
-Tailor your studies with elective courses so you can go deeper into topics that interest you.
+Tailor your studies with elective courses to go deeper into topics that interest you.

 Emerge as a confident professional, ready to take the next step towards becoming a financial planner.
 You might find work in financial institutions, investment banks, superannuation and insurance funds or financial advisory firms.